 The bill requires the Colorado Energy Office (CEO) to administer the program and require applicants to demonstrate expected costs to implement automated permitting and inspection software.
 The CEO must begin to approve applicants no later than June 30, 2024.
-A grantee must implement the software within 180 days of receipt of grant money and must report the implementation status to the CEO beginning one year after being granted the money and each year thereafter for four years.
+As amended, a grantee is encouraged to implement the software within 180 days of receipt of grant money.
+Grantees must also report the implementation status to the CEO one year after being granted the money and are encouraged to continue to do so each year thereafter for four years.